 - Finely dice the garlic and all vegetables.

-- Add a small amount of oil to the pan, and fry vegetables.
+- Add a small amount of oil to the pan, and fry the vegetables.

 - To the vegetables, add approximately 4 tablespoons of soy sauce (more can be added later if needed).

-- Add the 5 spice to the pan (I use around 4 teaspoons, although this depends on heat tolerance).
+- Add the 5 spices to the pan (I use around 4 teaspoons, although this depends on heat tolerance).

 - Once the vegetables are nicely browned, you can add the honey.
 Simmer the mixture for about 5 minutes stirring continuously until sticky.

-- At this point you can add more honey or soy if you feel it's needed, although the sauce is more of a coating.
+- At this point, add more honey or soy if you feel it's needed, although the sauce is more of a coating.

 - Add the rested chicken to the pan, coating thoroughly in the sticky sauce until hot.